8 facts about the Hardangerfjord

 Attention, seafood lovers!
 Fish farming is a major area industry, producing more than 40,000 tons of salmon and rainbow trout annually.
 Dig into fish dishes both traditional and new at the region’s legion eateries.

-For industry insights, visit the brand-new Hardanger Akvasenter in Øystese, an education center and working salmon farm.
+For industry insights, visit Hardanger Akvasenter in Øystese, an education center and working salmon farm.

 It lies in an area rich in cultural traditions